 Master of Health Administration

-While the Master of Health Administration (MHA) or Master of Health Services Administration (MHSA) are the most common degrees for hospital managers, graduates with public health and business administration degrees may also be qualified for health administration careers.
-New graduates may also find internships and fellowship opportunities at hospitals or other healthcare facilities to gain experience.
+While two-year Master of Health Administration (MHA) and Master of Health Services Administration (MHSA) programs are the most common degrees for hospital managers, graduates with public health and business administration degrees may also be qualified for health administration careers.
 Students applying for entrance into a master's degree program in health or hospital administration typically need a bachelor's degree.
 Additionally, they may need to submit GRE scores and transcripts with an application in order to be considered.

 - Financial management